terrenceshi/kbai_proj/README.md

 https://drive.google.com/file/d/1NGOVlkSh3fvXBc79At_jjmlEXytm_boG/view?usp=sharing

 Be sure to have nodejs installed.
-Assuming your commandline is in kbai_proj (the project's root directory), you can do:
+Assuming your command-line is in kbai_proj (the project's root directory), you can do:

 ```
 cd kbai_app